Why Do Athletes Dislike Stretching So Much?

 - Tai Chi

 Many professional athletes strategically cross-train depending on their eventual goals.
-Football players take ballet to strengthen knees, ankles, and feet.
+Football players take ballet to strengthen their knees, ankles, and feet.
 Golfers are scheduling Pilates sessions to build core strength and balance unevenly used muscles.
-Almost everyone has tried some kind of yoga class whether it is Power Yoga, Yoga for Golf, Kundalini Yoga, Shadow Yoga (with no downward-facing dogs).
-Resistance Flexibility and strength training have also become very popular in the world of swimming since Dara Torres claimed it is her secret-weapon, keeping her competitive at twice the age of her fellow Olympians in 2008.
+Almost everyone has tried some kind of yoga class whether it is Power Yoga, Yoga for Golf, Kundalini Yoga, or Shadow Yoga (with no downward-facing dogs).
+Resistance Flexibility and strength training have also become very popular in the world of swimming since Dara Torres claimed it is her secret weapon, keeping her competitive at twice the age of her fellow Olympians in 2008.
 There are a lot of options out there and you owe it to yourself to discover what works for you.
 Don’t settle for the same old routine!

 Understanding New Flexibility Training